bobatari/OptimalPed/README.md

 # OptimalPed
 Script lets you change your ped to a ped listed in the config file.
 This is not permanent and can be used for costume parties.
 This was created on qb-core.
+To spawn the peds, use command /spawnpeds.
+This isnt a resource that starts up right away but it can be.
+Just thought this would be easier so you didnt have them on all the time.
+I.e. you can have an event on halloween and only spawn these during that event time.

 ## Configure what peds to be swapped in the config.
 You can find peds on your own, I believe in you.